liefkeannabelle/maky/src/concepts/UserAccount/UserAccount.md

 *   **requires** The `user` exists.
 *   **effects** Sets the `isKidAccount` status for the given `user` to the provided `status`; returns `true` as `success`.

-setIsPrivateAccountStatus (user: User, status: Boolean): (success: Boolean)
+setPrivateAccountStatus (user: User, status: Boolean): (success: Boolean)

 *   **requires** The `user` exists.
 *   **effects** Sets the `isPrivateAccount` status for the given `user` to the provided `status`; returns `true` as `success`.